Religion in Jordan: Distribution

 The percentages vary slightly in different cities and regions, for instance the south of Jordan and cities like Zarqa have the highest percentage of Muslims, while Amman, Irbid, Madaba, Salt, and Karak have larger Christian communities than the national average, and the towns of Fuheis, Al Husn, As-Simakiyah and Ajloun have either majority Christian or much greater than national average.
 Several villages have mixed Christian/Muslim populations, like Kufranja and Raimoun in the north.

 Anglicans/Episcopalians in Jordan are under the oversight of the Anglican Bishop in Jerusalem.
 The Church of the Redeemer is the largest congregation by membership of any church in the entire Episcopal Diocese of Jerusalem.
 Other Episcopal churches are in Ashrafiyya, Salt, Zarqa, Marka refugee camp, Irbid, Al Husn and Aqaba.

 Social life

 In general, Muslims and Christians live together with no major problems regarding differences and discrimination.
-However, the smallest minorities, consisting of small Shia, Druze and Baháʼí Faith contingents, experience some degree of religious discrimination from the government.
+However, the smallest minorities, consisting of small Druze and Baháʼí Faith contingents, experience some degree of religious discrimination from the government.